Pat Simmons (curler)

-Patrick (Pat) "Simms" Simmons (born November 21, 1974 in Moose Jaw, Saskatchewan) is a Canadian curler.
+Patrick "Simms" Simmons (born November 21, 1974, in Moose Jaw, Saskatchewan) is a Canadian curler.
 Simmons played on the 2014 and 2015 Canadian champion rink, the latter year as skip.
 As a skip, he has also represented Saskatchewan in four straight Briers from 2005 to 2008 and again in 2011.
 He has also represented Alberta twice at the Brier.

-He currently coaches the Robyn Silvernagle rink.
+He currently coaches the Mike McEwen rink.